KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-19-post-agi-layering-and-universal-multiversal-intelligence-adjacency.md

 ## 4. The Institutional Post-AGI Stack

-The later Google DeepMind framing, as publicly summarized and discussed, moves through a post-AGI progression:
+The later Google DeepMind framing — "From AGI to ASI" (arXiv:2606.12683v1 [cs.AI], submitted June 10, 2026; 57 pages; retrieved July 10, 2026) — moves through a post-AGI progression, as publicly summarized and discussed:

 1. AGI as human-equivalent artificial general intelligence;
 2. ASI as artificial general superintelligence;